-In these circumstances, the only inputs and metrics available to reliably estimate fair market value relate to the market before COVID-19 occurred and the impact of COVID-19 on prices cannot be known with certainty until the market stabilises.
-As a result of these uncertainties, the Group's independent valuers expressed difficulty in undertaking valuations at this time and, in the absence of relevant market evidence, they were unable to support a change to their previous opinion on selling price.
+As a result of these uncertainties, the Group's independent valuers expressed difficulty in undertaking valuations at this time and were unable to support a change to their previous opinion on selling price.

 Taking all of the above into account, the Company has elected to maintain the value as is.